 2.4.2.
 Path analysis: Do thought suppression and impulsiveness mediate the association between metacognitions and IGD?

 The model was run on a final sample of n = 471 adolescents (as 3 participants of the total sample of n = 474 did not complete one or more questionnaires).
 Negative beliefs about thoughts concerning uncontrollability and danger, cognitive confidence, and beliefs about the need to control thoughts were directly and positively associated with impulsiveness, whereas none of the five metacognitions was associated with thought suppression.
-However, thought suppression was strongly and positively associated with IGD along with impulsiveness.
-As regard the control variables, religious affiliation was positively associated with thought suppression and negatively associated with impulsiveness, whereas gender was negatively associated with IGD, and age was negatively associated with both the mediators (impulsiveness and thought suppression) (Figure 2).
+However, a strong and positive correlation emerged between thought suppression and both IGD and impulsiveness.
+With respect to the control variables, religious affiliation was positively associated with thought suppression and negatively associated with impulsiveness, whereas gender was negatively associated with IGD, and age was negatively associated with both the mediators (impulsiveness and thought suppression) (Figure 2).

-With regard to indirect relationships, results of the Sobel test did not support the mediating role of impulsiveness between negative beliefs about thoughts concerning uncontrollability and danger and IGD (β = .021, SE =.018, z = 1.929, p =.054) but did support the mediating role of impulsiveness between: (i) cognitive confidence and IGD (β = .053, SE =.024, z = 3.610, p < .001); (ii) beliefs about the need to control thoughts and IGD (β = .027, SE =.023, z = 2.381, p = .017); and (iii) cognitive self-consciousness and IGD (β = -.052, SE =.025, z = -4.052, p < .001).
+The results of the Sobel test with respect to indirect relationships did not support the mediating role of impulsiveness between negative beliefs about thoughts concerning uncontrollability and danger and IGD (β = .021, SE =.018, z = 1.929, p =.054) but did support the mediating role of impulsiveness between: (i) cognitive confidence and IGD (β = .053, SE =.024, z = 3.610, p < .001); (ii) beliefs about the need to control thoughts and IGD (β = .027, SE =.023, z = 2.381, p = .017); and (iii) cognitive self-consciousness and IGD (β = -.052, SE =.025, z = -4.052, p < .001).
 No mediation paths were observed regarding thought suppression.

-With regard to model fit, the model accounted for 42% of the variance of IGD, and 19% of the variance of one mediator (i.e., impulsiveness) variable.
-Substantial lower variance was observed for the other mediator (thought suppression, i.e., 2%).
-Finally, the total amount of variance explained by the model (Total Coefficient of Determination, TCD = .28) indicated an acceptable fit to the observed data.
-Indeed, this TCD corresponds to a correlation of r = .53, which can be considered a large effect size (Cohen, 1988).
+Considering the model fit, the model accounted for 42% of the variance of IGD, and 19% of the variance of one mediator (i.e., impulsiveness) variable.
+For the other mediator, a substantially lower variance was observed (i.e., thought suppression, 2%).
+Overall,, it can be said that the model was an acceptable fit to analyze the data in light of the total amount of variance that it explained (Total Coefficient of Determination, TCD = .28).
+In fact, a TCD of .28 corresponds to a correlation of r = .53, which can be reasonably described as a large effect size (Cohen, 1988).

 2.5.
 Discussion